diondokter/device-driver/book/src/v2/tutorial-ym3812.md

 }
 ```

 Now we're ready to implement the main trait.
-This will look very different for almost evey device.
+This will look very different for almost every device.
 The requirements here have been discussed earlier in the tutorial.

 Normally devices have sections in their datasheets about how the communication with the device work.